 My history of treatment is on the about page of this blog.

-As at 17 Feb 2011, this is my understanding of what has happened to me in my fight to survive cancer, living here in Kaikoura.
+As at 17 Feb 2011, this was my understanding of what has happened to me in my fight to survive cancer, living here in Kaikoura.
 As of now I appear to be clear of all traces.
 Basically it seems you can beat cancer, and believing that you can is most of the battle.

 During the last 9 months, much has happened, I have done much reading and much experimentation.